 The occupants also lend themselves to the unique heritage available at Whitehall.
 It is thought to have been the site where Cheam School originated, lodging its local schoolmasters, as well as the one-time home of James Boevey, the 17th-century merchant and philosopher.
 While new discoveries about the building’s original purpose and early occupants continue to be made, the past 275 years offer a more detailed account of life in Whitehall.
 Remarkably, between 1741 and 1963 Whitehall was the home of one family, the Killicks.
 The house, and its history, passed down the female line of the family until it was purchased by Sutton Council in the 1960s.

 Supported by the Friends of Whitehall, the Council was able to open the house to the public in 1978 as a museum of local history with free admission for all.
-The museum was accredited by Arts Council England and quickly became and continues to be key location for the local community, offering displays about the history of the house and the local area, a peaceful rear garden, and an exciting programme of activities, not to mention a tea room voted to be one of the best in Surrey, the Whitehall creates a unique opportunity for our neighbours to learn about and engage with not just a Tudor building and its history, but to explore their Tudor building and their history.
+The museum was accredited by Arts Council England and quickly became and continues to be key location for the local community.
+Offering displays about the history of the house and the local area, a peaceful rear garden, an exciting programme of activities, and a tea room voted to be one of the best in Surrey, the Whitehall creates a unique opportunity for our neighbours to learn about and engage with not just a Tudor building and its history, but to explore their Tudor building and their history.

 After nearly 40 years as a beacon of local history, the Heritage Team at Sutton Council decided to take the next steps in securing the future of Whitehall Historic House.
 In June 2015 Whitehall was awarded funding by the Heritage Lottery Fund (HLF) for the project Know Our Place: Sharing and Saving Whitehall.
 With additional support from the London Borough of Sutton and the Friends of Whitehall, the project allows for essential conservation and repair works as well as the addition of a lift extension and other features to improve access for all visitors.
-The extent of the repairs means the building is currently closed, but will re-open in the summer of 2018 with new exhibitions telling the story of the local area and some of the people who have lived nearby along with the story of Whitehall and its owners.
-While the museum is closed, an exciting events and activities programme ensures that the public can still get involved and engage with local heritage and the story of Whitehall Historic House.
+A new programme of exhibitions, activities, and events will showcase the history and heritage of Whitehall and the local area reaffirming the museums place at the heart of the community.